-The philosophy behind shared decision-making is the concept that you are not alone in shouldering the responsibility for the tough decisions that must be made in regards to children and families on a daily basis.
+The philosophy behind shared decision-making is the concept that you are not alone in shouldering the responsibility for the tough decisions that must be made in regard to children and families on a daily basis.
 That is, you are not alone in deciding the fate of your clients.
-DCFS believes that shared decision-making is a crucial element of a caseworker's job, and thus, there are many policy team decision-making staffings (i.e. case acceptance, pre-post removal, preservation, Family Team Case Planning Meeting [a team approach which includes parents, children, the family's formal and informal supports, and others including attorneys, CASA's, and service providers that the family chooses to be part of their team]) where colleagues and/or colleagues and the family can come together and carefully examine the evidence to make the best decisions.
-Another source of assistance, which is especially invaluable to the new caseworker, are the experienced coworkers in your office.
+DCFS believes that shared decision-making is a crucial element of a caseworker's job, and thus, there are many policy team decision-making staffings (i.e. case acceptance, pre-post removal, preservation, Family Team Case Planning Meeting [a team approach that includes parents, children, the family's formal and informal supports, and others including attorneys, CASAs, and service providers that the family choose to be part of their team]) where colleagues and/or colleagues and the family can come together and carefully examine the evidence to make the best decisions.
+Another source of assistance, which is especially invaluable to the new caseworker, is the experienced co-workers in your office.
 These colleagues have probably already helped you in your first days in the office and will continue to be a source of knowledge and assistance.
 However, always understand the difference between advice and case decisions.
 The caseworker, and the caseworker's supervisor make the final case decisions, while colleagues may only offer advice and suggestions.

-Child Welfare Services to Our Families
+What we do: Child Welfare Services to Our Families